sergiopolog/tlcs90-rom-reader/README.md

 **Bold** ones have the same pinout as NMK-215.
 Not supported ones have slighty different architecture, lacking of /NMI pin, making the Reader pcb not able to achieve the process.
 The 400N and 800N ones are (theoretically) supported but a pinout adapter is needed to use them with Reader PCB.
-However, that is currently untested yet, as I couldn't source any device of those model to check it out.
+However, that is currently untested yet, as I couldn't source any device of those models to check them out.

-The tool consists in a combination of a custom-made pcb, a program code written to be executed on the targeted MCU itself, and a PLD and glue logic to make all things work together.
-The tool runs by itself without need to attach it to another hardware or so, it only needs to be populated with the proper components and powered it using +5V.
+The tool consists in a combination of a custom-made pcb, a program code written to be executed on the targeted MCU itself, a PLD and glue logic to make all things work together.
+The tool runs by itself without needing to attach it to another hardware or so, it only requires to be populated with the proper components and powered it using +5V.

 ## DISCLAIMER
 Any use of this project is under **your own responsibility**. **You** will be responsible of checking the proper installation and functionality of your board and the compatiblity of the chips **You** will insert into it.
 By using this project **You** will agree that I cannot be held responsible if it will destroy any of your devices, burn down your house or whatever.